Lobster bisque with pepper dulse sourdough

 or selection of Scottish cheeses

-We are a very small restaurant and all of our ingredients are sourced, and dishes prepared, individually, by ourselves for you….
-We are essentially a ‘two man band’!
-So in order to manage our bookings and ensure our dinner guests have the best possible experience in this wild and remote location, here is how we do things………
+We have just a few tables left for dinner in May (by reservation).
+We are a very small restaurant and all of our ingredients are sourced, and dishes prepared, individually, by ourselves for you, to reservation so we use everything and there is no food waste ….
+In order to ensure our guests have the best possible experience in this wild and remote location, here is how we do things……… Thank you!

 Please inform us of any dietary requirements and food allergies at the time of reservation.
 We cannot cater for dietary requirements where no notice is given at the time of reservation.
 Where dietary requirements encompass two or more of our main ingredients we may suggest that unfortunately we cannot accept a table reservation.
 A vegetarian set menu is available if requested at the time of reservation.
 Unfortunately we cannot cater for intolerances to eggs and/or dairy.
 We offer a set four course dinner menu to ensure the use of the freshest ingredients.
 Our menu changes every day.

 We look forward to welcoming you to Coruisk House